5. Decide if you want to change your will or make a new one

 You can change your will by making a new one.

-Or, you can change your will by making a “codicil”.
+Or, you can change your will by making a “”.
 This is a separate legal document that's made the same way as a will.

-Writing directly on your will after it's been signed does not change your will.
+Writing directly on your will after it's been signed does not always change your will.
+You have to follow strict rules to make the change valid.

 Information for your estate trustee